-Candidates for the 2018 Certifying Examination must be in an unsupervised clinical practice of Obstetrics and Gynecology from July 1, 2017 through June 30, 2018.
+Candidates for the 2019 Certifying Examination must be in unsupervised clinical practice of Obstetrics and Gynecology from July 1, 2018, through June 30, 2019.
 During that year of practice, no more than 12 weeks of leave is allowed for any reason (this includes medical leave, maternity leave, vacation, not starting practice by July 1, etc. Educational conferences do not count toward the 12 weeks of leave).
-Practice may include locum tenens work; however, it should be a minimum of 4 days per week averaged each month.
+Practice may include locum tenens work; however, if a candidate is only performing locum tenens work they must contact the board before applying.

-If the candidate cannot meet the case list requirements as outlined in the case list section they should either use an 18 month case list or use residency cases.
+If the candidate cannot meet the case list requirements as outlined in the case list section, they should either use an 18-month case list or use residency cases.